-Sarah Quezada is an author, speaker, and advocate in Atlanta, Georgia.
-She has a master's in sociology and first began learning about the experiences of immigrants while living and working in Los Angeles before eventually marrying her husband Billy, who had emigrated from Guatemala.
-Together, the couple walked through the immigration system, and this journey inspired her first book, Love Undocumented: Risking Trust in a Fearful World.
-Sarah and Billy also founded Bridge Guatemala, a social impact start-up creating sustainable jobs and producing eco-friendly construction products.
-The Quezadas are raising two bicultural and trilingual-ish kids.
+Sarah Quezada is an author, speaker, and advocate.
+She has a master's in sociology and nearly two decades of experience working across cultures and leading conversations about justice and faith.
+Her first book, Love Undocumented: Risking Trust in a Fearful World, chronicled her journey through the immigration system with her husband, Billy, who emigrated from Guatemala City.
+Sarah oversees Welcome.'s fast-growing online community, fostering conversations among Christian women seeking to live out Biblical hospitality.
+She and Billy also founded GreenTec, a social impact start-up creating sustainable jobs for Guatemalan families and producing eco-friendly construction products.
+The Quezadas live in Atlanta, Georgia and are raising two bicultural and trilingual-ish kids.

 the Peace (SEEK).
 Tess has trained hundreds of refugee and American women in peacemaking practices while utilizing these opportunities to build bridges between women of different backgrounds.
 She is the mother of three empowered children and holds a degree in sociology from the University of North Texas.